How to Properly EQ the Kick Drum

 ~Kick Drum - Band 3 -Attenuated + Low Shelf

-Since we got a bit far from the original/unprocessed sample it will be wise to hear the difference.
-It will also be good to mention that there is a tremendous amount of different sounding kick drums out there.
-So not every kick drum will have problematic resonance around 200 Hz or 3000 Hz.
-Therefore we encourage you to experiment and trust your own ears as well.
+Since we got far from the original/unprocessed sample, it will be wise to hear the difference.
+It will also be good to mention that many different-sounding kick drums are out there.
+So, not every kick drum will have problematic resonance around 200 Hz or 3000 Hz.
+Therefore, we encourage you to experiment and trust your ears as well.

 ~Kick Drum - Unprocessed